General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 - about fifteen days at Christmas;

-- between eight and eleven days in late March or early April, corresponding to Easter;
+- between eight and eleven days in late March or during the month of April, corresponding to Easter;

-- around twelve days declared as public holidays or non-school days by the Ministry of Education, Vocational Training and Sports (MEFD) or the local/regional authorities.
+- about twelve bank holidays established by the Ministry of Education, Vocational Training and Sports (MEFD) or the regional or local administrations.

 This distribution of holidays, public holidays and non-school days can vary significantly from one autonomous community to another.